MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 | Same site as number of delegator | Allowed |
 | Different site than number of delegator  | Not allowed |

-### Audio Conferencing
+### Audio conferencing

-Audio conferencing with Location-Based Routing for Operator Connect for India users depends on whether the Operactor Connect for India user also has an Audio Conferencing license.
+Audio conferencing with Location-Based Routing for Operator Connect for India users depends on whether the Operactor Connect for India user also has an Audio conferencing license.

-**With Audio conferencing license** - If a user with an assigned Operator Connect for India Teams Phone license also has an Audio Conferencing license, then the following rules apply:
+**With an Audio conferencing license** - If a user with an assigned Operator Connect for India Teams Phone license also has an Audio Conferencing license, then the following rules apply:

 - All scheduled meetings created by the user (including meet now) will allow participants to join the meeting by using the dial-in phone numbers available in the meeting invite.